The UK Youth Parliament aims to give a voice to the young people of the UK between the ages of 11-18.

 - Have enthusiasm, energy and take an interest in the rights of children and young people and work to get this message to all children and young people of the borough of Rochdale.

-Who are our members of youth parliament?
+Who is our member of youth parliament?

-Anita's manifesto points are:
+Louis' manifesto points are: